| Where

 and some of them were killed to increase

-the groups mobility;
+the groups mobility;changes in

 female physiologymore food for